ai-solution-eng/ai-solution-demos/README-template.md

 *List all requirements that are needed to run the demo, like expected resources (mainly the number of GPUs), conditions the environment must meet, installed components, etc...*

+*For each framework that needs to be installed, specify all installation parameters that are required.
+Screenshots during the installation process are welcome.*

 ### Installation and configuration

 *Describe how to install the demo in a PCAI unit.
 This could be how to import a framework, how to setup notebooks, how to download sample data, etc...*